-The Capital Improvements Program Committee is authorized for towns, such as Rye, in which a Master Plan has been created.
-RSA 674:5-6.
-The Committee is appointed by the Board of Selectmen and is charged with the preparation and recommendation of a long range program (five years or more) of town capital improvements.
-Capital is taken to mean items valued at \$10,000.00 or more.
-The Committee members serve for unlimited terms.
-The comprehensive CIP plan for 2015-2020 is published on the Rye Website under the Capital Improvements Program Committee additional links section.
+The Committee is charged with the preparation and recommendation of a long range program (six years or more) of municipal capital improvements.
+Capital is taken to mean items valued at \$15,000.00 or more and not of a maintenance nature.
+The comprehensive CIP plan for 2016-2021 is published on the Rye Website under the Capital Improvements Program Committee additional links section.